Skip to main content

 What metal is in a catalytic converter?

-Catalytic converters have platinum, palladium and rhodium which can all be sold to precious metal dealers between a few hundred to thousands of dollars per ounce.
+Catalytic converters have platinum, palladium and rhodium, which can all be sold to precious metal dealers for between a few hundred to thousands of dollars per ounce.
 Advanced models of converters can include even more of these metals compared to older models.
 The metals are worth even more than gold in some markets.

 How much is a catalytic converter worth?